Exercising with pain

 When you live with persistent pain, the thought of exercising can feel scary and often counterproductive with many patients trying their hardest but ultimately experiencing setbacks.

 As long as it is approached in the right way, the benefits of exercise will always outweigh the potential negatives.
-The risk of physical injury/tissue damage during exercise is very low.
+The risk of physical injury or tissue damage during exercise is very low.

 Where am I going wrong?